AEW Winter Is Coming

 AEW Winter Is Coming is an annual professional wrestling television special produced by the American promotion All Elite Wrestling (AEW).
-Since 2020, the event has been held every December.
+The event was established in 2020 and airs in December.
 Its title is a reference to the Game of Thrones motto "Winter Is Coming" and its eponymous television episode.
 The show is distributed by Warner Bros.
-Discovery, the parent company of AEW's broadcast partners, TNT and TBS.
+Discovery, the parent company of AEW's broadcast partners, TNT and TBS, as well as HBO Max.

 The event originally aired as a special episode of the promotion's flagship weekly television program, Wednesday Night Dynamite, but the 2023 event expanded the show to a three-part special, also encompassing Friday Night Rampage and Saturday Night Collision.
+Following the cancellation of Rampage at the end of 2024, the 2025 event was reduced to two nights, airing as Dynamite and Collision.

 History

 On the November 18, 2020, episode of Wednesday Night Dynamite, All Elite Wrestling (AEW) announced that the December 2 episode would be a special episode titled "Winter Is Coming".
 The phrase was the title of the pilot episode of the Game of Thrones television series, as well as the motto (or "Words") of House Stark of Winterfell in the series.
-The use of the title was approved by WarnerMedia officials, as WarnerMedia has used Dynamite to promote HBO Max and other WarnerMedia properties.
+The use of the title was approved by WarnerMedia officials, as WarnerMedia, now Warner Bros.
+Discovery (WBD), has used Dynamite to promote HBO Max and other WarnerMedia properties.
 The event was notable for the debut of former World Championship Wrestling (WCW) legend Sting in AEW, which was his first appearance on TNT in over 19 years since he defeated Ric Flair on the final episode of WCW Monday Nitro in March 2001.
 Due to the COVID-19 pandemic, the event was held at Daily's Place in Jacksonville, Florida.

 On the November 19, 2021, episode of Friday Night Rampage, it was announced that a second Winter Is Coming would air as the December 15 episode of Dynamite.
 This established Winter Is Coming as an annual December television special of Dynamite.
 With AEW's return to live touring in July 2021, this second event was held at the Curtis Culwell Center in Garland, Texas.

 The third Winter Is Coming was held as the December 14, 2022, episode of Dynamite.
 It was also confirmed that the event would return to the Curtis Culwell Center in Garland, Texas.
 This was the first Winter Is Coming to air on TNT's sister channel, TBS, after Dynamite moved to the channel earlier in January that year.
 The fourth Winter Is Coming was originally scheduled to just be held on December 13, 2023.
 However, in addition to Dynamite on TBS on December 13 in Arlington at the College Park Center, the 2023 event was expanded to a three-part special, also encompassing the broadcasts of Friday Night Rampage and Saturday Night Collision, both on TNT.
 Rampage was taped after the live broadcast of Dynamite and aired on tape delay on December 15, with Collision airing live on December 16 and held at the Curtis Culwell Center in Garland.